mathbunnyru/funny-cpp/4. give me some privacy, please/README.md

 1. Context is not some method of `A`.

-2. Please, do not use `#define private public`, or `reinterpret_cast`, it should be uncluttered `C++` solution.
+2. Do not use `#define private public`, or `reinterpret_cast`, it should be uncluttered `C++` solution.

-3. There are no restrictions on class `A` - so you can assume something, it shouldn't be arbitrary class.
+3. There are no restrictions on class `A` - so you can assume anything you want, it shouldn't be arbitrary class.